 Spatial inequality in basic service provision can negatively affect living standards, economic security, and human rights, and have wide policy implications.
 Thus, the issue needs to be considered when developing strategic planning for smart city development.
 Professor ZHANG Xiaoling and her team presented a new methodology to evaluate the distribution of resources in metropolitan cities based on small-area-level analysis, and proved the effectiveness of this methodology using New York City as an empirical case.

-Dr ZHANG Lin of CityU's Department of Public Policy and his collaborator unravelled the effects of tropical cyclones on economic growth.
+Dr ZHANG Lin of CityU's Department of Public and International Affairs and his collaborator unravelled the effects of tropical cyclones on economic growth.
 The research looked into the economic impact of tropical cyclone events between 1980 and 2018, focusing on the overall economic growth and sectoral variations.